 Artists can be natural activists.
 They have a strong desire to express themselves and many want their voices heard.
-But if you’re pursuing an art or creative career, cultivating buyers, clients and a following, should you mix social media and politics and share your views online?
+But if you’re pursuing a creative career, cultivating buyers, clients and a following, should you mix social media and politics and share your views online?
 No matter what end – or middle – of the political spectrum you’re on, could you be alienating your audience?
 Or should you stay true and transparent to what you believe in and use these platforms to make an impact?

 Getting political on social media can have a range of consequences for anyone.
 While some might argue that an artist’s political voice is often integral to their work, others would argue that doing so could negatively affect your sales and turn off your audience.
 Whether you favor Instagram, Facebook, Twitter, Snapchat or online forums and groups, could you potentially be harming your career, networks and livelihood by mixing social media and politics?

 The controversy stirred at the 2017 Whitney Biennial, involving Brooklyn-based painter Dana Schutz, is just one example.
 The artist came under fire over her painting Open Casket, depicting the open casket of Emmett Till, a 14-year old African-American boy who was brutally murdered in 1955 in Mississippi after he had been falsely accused of flirting with a white woman.

 The painting sparked massive protests on social websites across the art world criticizing Schutz, a white woman, for choosing the subject.
 The first wave of outrage went viral on Twitter, in an image tweeted by artist Parker Bright.
 In the photograph, Bright can be seen blocking the painting from view.
 The conflict only grew from there, until Berlin-based artist Hannah Black called for the removal of the painting from the Whitney’s exhibit, and even recommended having it destroyed, garnering scores of signatures on a petition.